aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/advanced-formatting-and-customization/create-custom-tex-formats/_index.md

 ### Q5: Can I obtain a temporary license for Aspose.TeX?

 A5: Yes, you can obtain a temporary license by visiting [this link](https://purchase.aspose.com/temporary-license/).

+**Q6: Does the custom format work with PDF output?**
+A6: Absolutely.
+Once the format is created, you can use it to compile LaTeX documents that are later converted to PDF using Aspose.PDF or any other PDF engine.

+**Q7: Can I automate format creation in a CI/CD pipeline?**
+A7: Yes.
+The code shown above is fully scriptable; just include it in a build step and ensure the required directories are available on the build agent.

+---

+**Last Updated:** 2025-12-17
+**Tested With:** Aspose.TeX 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}